Frequently asked study abroad questions

 Each year there are students who opt to seek out a non-Augustana study abroad program.
 If you are interested in a location which is unavailable through Augustana programs or have a particular program which is of great interest to you, you should set up an appointment with the director of International & Off-Campus Programs to discuss your interests.

 There are guidelines for outside programs which assist students with transferring credits.
 A first step should be a consultation with the IOP office.
-Augie Choice funds are available for non-Augustana programs, however, standard financial aid may not be available.
+Augie Choice funds are available for non-Augustana programs.

 Students also may petition financial aid funds for a non-Augustana semester away program.
 In order to obtain permission for financial aid transfer, students must coordinate payment of the program costs with the IOP office and must agree to the tuition, housing and/or meal plan charges appropriate to the semester in question.

 8. How do programs relate to my studies at Augustana?

 Whether it is an Augustana-led J-term or summer program or an endorsed partner programs, all Augustana-sponsored programs have courses which match the Augustana curriculum and general education expectations.

 This means that Augustana programs offer a diversity of coursework which helps progress towards graduation.
 Whether these are courses in a major, courses with various Gen Ed Learning Perspectives or transferable internship credits, Augustana study away offerings provide courses that are as much a part of the Augustana experience as those on campus.